rifatara04/Green-Earth/README.md

 ans:

 Template literals: Template literals in ES6 are a new way to define strings.
 They are enclosed by backticks (``) instead of single or double quotes.
-It joins two or more strings together without using the + operator.
+It joins two or more strings together without using + operator.

 It allows string interpolation, inserting variables or expressions directly inside ${} also writing strings in multiple lines without using \n.

-String concatenation: On the other side, string concatenation means joining two or more strings together using the + operator.
+String concatenation: On the other side, string concatenation means joining two or more strings together using + operator.
 When writing multiple lines, it needs \n or the + operator.
 It becomes messy with long strings.